Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

 ## Exam Preparation - Quick Reference:
 - Version control is available only with the Azure Repos repository with only Git currently supported.
 - OneLake shortcuts support multiple filesystem data sources.
 These include internal OneLake locations, Azure Data Lake Storage (ADLS) Gen2, Amazon S3, and Dataverse.
+- Only Fabric lakehouses can shortcut to other lakehouses.
+Fabric data warehouses can use data Pipelines but cannot use shortcuts.
 - A managed table, it is stored within the Fabric storage and becomes immediately accessible through the SQL endpoint upon connection.
 - Enabling Scale-out in Power BI:
   - At the semantic model level, set Large semantic model dataset storage format to On.